 At all times, the Rideau Institute has unpaid positions for volunteers and interns from accredited institutions.
 Each academic term and in the summer months, we typically have one full-time “anchor” intern (four or five days per week) who is receiving course credit for the internship.
 In addition, we might also have two or three interns working at least two days per week.
 Volunteers typically contribute on an “as required” basis or may dedicate one day per week to specific administrative and donor-related activities.

 The Institute blends research and analysis with media and Internet communications techniques as it advances its policy agenda for Canada.
-Officially, the Rideau Institute is a non-partisan, independent research, advocacy and consulting group in Ottawa.
-Unofficially, it is known as one of the most active and influential progressive policy-focused organizations in town.
+Officially, the Rideau Institute is a non-partisan, independent policy-relevant research and advocacy think-tank in Ottawa.
+Unofficially, it is known as one of the most active and influential progressive policy-focused foreign policy organizations in town.

 Typically, the Institute will be busy with its extremely active social engagement program of social media posts and website blogs.
 Another key activity is preparing the regular direct mail and email campaigns to engage its 20,000 supporters.
 In addition, the President will be launching reports commissioned by the Rideau Institute, speaking at, and participating in, conferences and roundtables, engaging with the media through articles and interviews, testifying before Parliamentary Committees, interacting with Members of Parliament, policy makers and officials, and working with other likeminded non-government organizations to advance our progressive policy agenda.

 Peggy Mason, the Institute’s president, describes the experience like this: “We are a small, tightly knit organization, and while it can a bit hectic at times – it is an exciting workplace where everyone helps out when needed.
 We want our interns and volunteers to be ready to “pitch in wherever needed” as we work help give Canada a stronger, fairer, more inclusive voice on the world stage.